-Cognitive Behavior Therapy targets the thoughts and behaviors that affect our wellbeing and impact how well we cope with stress and difficult situations.
-The goal of Cognitive Behavior Therapy is to develop ways of thinking and behaving that promote better mood, stronger self-esteem and a richer quality of life.
+Cognitive Behavior Therapy (CBT) targets the THOUGHTS and BEHAVIORS that affect our wellbeing and impact how well we cope with stress and difficult situations.
+The goal of CBT is to develop ways of thinking and behaving that promote better mood, stronger self-esteem and a richer quality of life.

 Cognitive Behavior Therapy is:

 BASED ON RESEARCH.

 The techniques used are empirically tested and their efficacy demonstrated.
 Examples of these are cognitive re-structuring, relaxation training, skills training, and systematic desensitization.

 In some cases, the goal may be a reduction in symptoms (intensity and/or frequency).
 In other cases, the objective may be to have the confidence to engage in activities previously avoided or to develop better skills or habits.